h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 The Token MUST be different for different packets on the same connection.

-It is RECOMMENDED that the Token field be a implemented as a 64-bit counter.
-Such a counter SHOULD be initialized from a random number generator whenever a client reboots.
-It is NOT RECOMMENDED to use the current time as the seed for the random number generator, or for the initial Token value unless that time is carried forward across reboots via a hardware clock.
-Without a hardware clock, the systems value for the current time is likely to reset to a pre-set fixed value.
+It is RECOMMENDED that the Token values be generated from a 32-bit counter which is unique to each connection.
+Such a counter SHOULD be initialized from a random number generator whenever a new connection is opened.

-The counter SHOULD be unique per connection, and SHOULD be initialized to a different value for each connection.
-The counter may be globally unique to an implementation, but having a unique counter per connection is acceptable.

-### Recieving Packets
+### Receiving Packets

-A system which recieves SRADIUS packets MUST perform packet deduplication for all situations where it is required by RADIUS.
+A system which receives SRADIUS packets MUST perform packet deduplication for all situations where it is required by RADIUS.
 Where RADIUS does not require deduplication (e.g. TLS transport), the SRADIUS system SHOULD NOT do deduplication.

 In normal RADIUS, the Identifier field can be the same for different types of packets on the same connection, e.g. for Access-Request and Accounting-Request.
 This overlap leads to increased complexity for RADIUS clients and servers, as the Identifier field is not, in fact, a unique identifier.
 Implementations of RADIUS therefore need do deduplication across multiple fields of the RADIUS packet header, which can be complex.

 For SRADIUS, implementations MUST do deduplication solely on the Token field on a per-connection basis.
-This change from RADIUS simplifies implementations.
-In addition, a unique 64-bit counter is more than sufficient to uniquely identify packets.
+A RADIUS server MUST treat the Token as an opaque field with no interpretation.
+While the recommendation above is for the sender to use a counter, other implemnetations are both possible and valid.

 This change from RADIUS means that the Identifier field is no longer useful.
 It is RECOMMENDED that the Identifier field be set to zero for all SRADIUS packets.
 In order to stay close to RADIUS, replies MUST use the same Identifier as was seen in the corresponding request.
 There is no reason to make major changes to the RADIUS packet header.